adrian-tarau/bootstrap/web/src/main/resources/help/dataset/dashboard.md

 ## Workspace

-A typical dashboard is organized in the following sections:
+A typical dashboard to display a set of records (data set) is organized in the following sections:

 1. The title of the  dashboard
 2. The contextual help for the dashboard